CommonAccord/Cmacc-Org/Doc/GH/FutureCommerce/StandardLaw/140321/Form/Request_x01.md

 9.4.=[Z/f/ol/s2]

-9.5.Ti=E. Addendum or Withdrawal of RFA
+9.5.Ti=Addendum or Withdrawal of RFA

 9.5.sec=If it becomes necessary to revise any part of this RFA, or if additional data is necessary to clarify any of its provisions, EOHHS reserves the right to amend this RFA at any time.
 Any such amendment will be posted as described in Section IX.B.
 EOHHS further reserves the right to terminate this procurement in whole or in part at any time.

-9.6.Ti=F. Anticipated Date of Contractor Selection
+9.6.Ti=Anticipated Date of Contractor Selection

 9.6.sec=EOHHS anticipates selection of Contractors on a rolling basis.

-9.7.Ti=G. Anticipated Date of Contract Commencement
+9.7.Ti=Anticipated Date of Contract Commencement

 9.7.sec=EOHHS anticipates that the Contracts will commence no earlier than April 7, 2014.

-9.8.Ti=H. Public Records
+9.8.Ti=Public Records

 9.8.sec=All applications and related documents submitted in response to this RFA are public records under the Massachusetts Freedom of Information Law, M.G.L. c.
 66, Section 10, and M.G.L. c.
 4, Section 7, regarding public access to such documents.
 Statements inconsistent with public record laws will be disregarded.

-9.9.Ti=I. Limitations
+9.9.Ti=Limitations

 9.9.sec=This Request for Application does not commit EOHHS to award a Contract, to pay any costs incurred in the preparation of the application, or to procure or contract for services or supplies.
 EOHHS reserves the right to accept or reject any and all applications received as a result of this request, or to cancel this RFA in any part or in its entirety if it is in the best interest of EOHHS to do so.
 To the extent that the provisions or standards require State Plan approval by the Centers for Medicare and Medicaid Services (CMS), Contracts are subject to such approval.
 EOHHS reserves the right to amend the RFA as necessary to meet federal requirements.

-9.10.Ti=J. Cost of Application
+9.10.Ti=Cost of Application

 9.10.sec=No costs or expenses incurred by applicants in submitting a response to this RFA shall be borne by the Commonwealth.

-9.11.Ti=K. Return of Applications
+9.11.Ti=Return of Applications

 9.11.sec=The Commonwealth shall be under no obligation to return any materials submitted by an applicant in response to this RFA.

-9.12.Ti=L. Reasonable Accommodation
+9.12.Ti=Reasonable Accommodation

 9.12.sec=Applicants with disabilities or hardships that seek reasonable accommodation, which may include the receipt of RFA information in an alternative format, must submit a written statement to the RFA contact person describing the Applicant’s disability and the requested accommodation to the contact person for the RFA.
 EOHHS reserves the right to reject unreasonable requests.

-9.13.Ti=M. Privacy and Security of Health Information
+9.13.Ti=Privacy and Security of Health Information

 9.13.sec=Applicants shall comply with all state and federal laws, regulations, policies and procedures relating to confidentiality, privacy, and security.